MVCC Internals: The Physics of Concurrency

 5. Transaction ID Wraparound (The Apocalypse)

 xmin and xmax are 32-bit integers.
 This means there are only ~4 billion IDs available.
-If the counter overflows, old transactions might suddenly appear to be in the “future” (invisible), causing data loss.
+If the counter overflows, old transactions might suddenly appear to be in the “future” (invisible), causing catastrophic data loss where everything mysteriously vanishes.

 To prevent this, Postgres uses a “frozen” XID concept and forces a special “Freeze” VACUUM to run on old data, replacing the xmin with a special FrozenTransactionId (2) to indicate “this is infinitely old and visible to everyone.”